LuciDav94/content-playlist/readme.md

 2) After validating my initial solution I will continue with the read from file.
    Implemented read from file using jackson, now it starting to get more clearer

+3) Now I will try to make a production ready go.
+As I saw in time whan I used a code from another library it was really well documented, so I will do this and I will try to cover all the cases and describe everything I implemented tests, coverage 100% for all my code and documented my code I will think tomorrow of a solution to load the in-memory from JSON in an async way to not interface with program loading